Internectio/Locuscraft/README.md

 Locuscraft builds upon some of the great internet inventions we all know.
 Reddit's subreddits and posts, Wikipedia's wikis, the internet user profile, Amazon's categorization.
 By combining all of them together, we can create a unified, innovative, and truly entertaining internet experience that synergizes our common goals with our individual needs.

 In addition, Locuscraft will allow users to review anything easily.
-This will allow *everyone* to: gauge public opinion, find the truly best products (and therefore improve the quality of products), and have quality sources of information.
-Locuscraft will also: have guides for learning or building anything, allow collaboration on anything, be incredibly ease to use, and have unlimited individual personalization.
+This will allow *everyone* to: gauge public opinion, find the truly best products (and therefore improve the quality of products), and find quality sources of information on the internet.
+Locuscraft will also: have guides for learning or building anything, allow collaboration on anything, be incredibly easy to use, and have unlimited individual personalization.

 To top it all off, Locuscraft will be **Open source**, **ad-free**, and have an **honest and user centered privacy policy**.